Universe at War: Earth Assault: Gameplay

 Gameplay is split between three modes, two of which are further divided into different game types.

 The first mode is single player.
 These are games that are played exclusively by one human player against AI-controlled opponents.
 This mode contains the campaign and scenario game types.
-In Campaign, the player controls one of the four factions, depending on which part of campaign is being played, and plays through various battles, accomplishing predetermined objectives to progress along the storyline and eventually "beat" the game.
+In Campaign, the player controls one of the four factions, depending on which part of the campaign is being played, and plays through various battles, accomplishing predetermined objectives to progress along the storyline and eventually "beat" the game.

-Scenario mode gives the player a choice of one of the three main factions (Novus, the Hierarchy or the Masari) and then allows the player to choose a global situation and then take over the world.
-This mode is split between global strategy, which involves attacking neutral or enemy territories, constructing global structures and collecting resources; and tactical combat, in which the player must attack an enemy in an occupied territory in order to gain control of it, or defend one of their territories from an attempted invasion.
+Scenario mode gives the player a choice of one of the three main factions (Novus, the Hierarchy, or the Masari) and then allows the player to choose a global situation and take over the world.
+This mode is split between global strategy, which involves attacking neutral or enemy territories, constructing global structures, and collecting resources; and tactical combat, in which the player must attack an enemy in an occupied territory in order to gain control of it, or defend one of their territories from an attempted invasion.

 The second mode is the standard RTS skirmish mode.
 The player is given the option of playing against up to three opponents on the Xbox 360 or seven opponents on the PC.
-These opponents can be either AI controlled, or human controlled over an internet connection.
+These opponents can be either AI-controlled or human-controlled over an internet connection.
 The players are each given a base and a construction unit and must build up their forces to achieve domination of the chosen game map.